High Holidays 2022

 Another option would be a monetary donation to MAZON: A Jewish Response to Hunger.
 Anyone that would like to take advantage of this option is welcome to leave a check made out to MAZON with the office or send a check to MAZON, PO Box 96119, Washington, DC 20090.

-We hope each member/family will fill a whole grocery bag (or more) of much needed donations and bring it back to shul by Thursday, October 20.
+We hope each member/family will fill a whole grocery bag (or more) of much needed donations and bring it back to shul by Friday, October 13.
 Volunteers will then sort and rebag the groceries for presentation to area hunger centers.
 Items especially desired are: diapers, baby food, desserts, canned items (i.e. pasta, fish, soup, vegetables and fruit).
 Donations of toilet paper and paper towels are always needed.

-Anyone who wishes to help sort or deliver food items, please join us on Sunday, October 23 from 10 to 11am at the synagogue.
+Anyone who wishes to help sort or deliver food items, please join us on Sunday, October 15 from 9:00 to 10:30am at the synagogue.
 If anyone has food to donate, but cannot get it to the synagogue, please feel free to call the office for a pick-up.